FOODPathS event | 20 May 2025 | Brussels, Belgium

 17:30-19:00 | Networking Cocktail & Posters

-- Meet and discuss with other participants!
-Look at your badge, there is a puzzle piece: go find people with the same (or different) one and start a conversation!
+Meet and discuss with other participants!
+Look at your badge, there is an icon: go find people with a different icon and start a conversation!
 Ask them about their expertise or any exciting projects they are currently working on.

 Day 2: 21 May 2025 — Landing the SFS Partnership prototype into the reality